 Regardless of the industry you are in or the type of emails you send, targeted emails can be used to get more returns from your email marketing efforts.

-It's based on the logic that targeted email caters to 5 essential components & outcomes of any email.
+It's based on the logic that a targeted email caters to 5 essential components & outcomes of any email.
 These are:

 Relevance: When you will send targeted email, you will be sending only emails that resonate with a particular segment.
 Your subscriber segments will receive less content that's not relevant to them and hence the unsubscribe rate will go lower.
 Your subscribers will remember you as a brand that's made for them and will come back to you for more information or products.